Bobby Phillips ParadigmLast changed 10/13 4:07P CST

-I debated at Kapaun Mt.
-Carmel (2018) in high school and am currently a sophomore debating at Wichita State.
+Quick about me - I debated at Kapaun Mt.
+Carmel (2018) in high school and am currently a junior debating at Wichita State.
 I've been a 2n my whole career if that matters.
 I primarily research and read policy stuff.
-My involvement with the arms sales topic is pretty limited, but I can probably figure things out.
+My involvement with the high school topic is pretty limited, but I can probably figure things out.
 I won't know much about debate trends in the topic.

 - I care about quality of evidence and who wrote your card can matter a lot to me.
 Cards that are qualified but don't make an argument are still bad cards.

 - Read your framing page, but please answer the DA too.

 -I feel like people get lost in the "20 uniqueness cards therefore risk of a link outweighs" thing.
 1% risk of a link with 100% uniqueness is still 1% risk of a DA

 -Politics - Big fan.
 These debates, at there best, are usually about evidence quality.
 Strait turns are underrated - this goes for all DAs

 - Big disad debates are great but can get messy.
 If their advantage is just a link turn to a DA, it's usually less messy to read the DA on the advantage.